Happy Chandler: Early life

 In 1920, Chandler pitched a no-hitter for Grafton, North Dakota's team in the Red River Valley League.
 He attended a professional baseball tryout in Saskatoon but did not make the team.
 He returned to Transylvania and received a Bachelor of Arts degree in June 1921.
 He then signed with the Class D baseball team the Lexington Reds, where he was a teammate of future Hall of Famer Earle Combs.
 Briefly considering a career in baseball, he finally decided to study law.
 He entered Harvard Law School that same year, paying his way by coaching high school sports in Wellesley, Massachusetts.
 His former teammate Charlie Moran, then coaching the Centre College Praying Colonels football team in Danville, Kentucky, asked him to scout the national powerhouse Harvard Crimson, an upcoming opponent for Centre.
 Chandler took copious notes for Moran, and Centre defeated Harvard 6–0 in what is considered one of the greatest upsets in college football history.

 After a year, Chandler was not able to afford Harvard.
-He returned to Kentucky and continued at the University of Kentucky College of Law, coaching high school sports in Versailles and served as the head coach of the women's basketball at the University of Kentucky in 1923.
+He returned to Kentucky and continued at the University of Kentucky College of Law, coaching high school sports in Versailles and serving as the head coach of the women's basketball team at the University of Kentucky in 1923.
 He was an assistant coach and scout for Charlie Moran at Centre, and he coached the freshman football team there.
 A member of the Order of the Coif, he received his Bachelor of Laws degree in 1924.
 He was admitted to the bar the following year and opened his law practice in Versailles.

 On November 12, 1925, Chandler married Mildred Lucille Watkins, a teacher at the Margaret Hall School for Girls.
 They would have four children: Marcella, Mildred ("Mimi"), Albert Jr., and Joseph Daniel.
 Mimi Chandler played one of the four singing sisters in the 1944 film And the Angels Sing, appearing with Dorothy Lamour, Betty Hutton, and Diana Lynn before abandoning acting and working for the Kentucky Department of Tourism.

 For the next five years, Chandler simultaneously practiced law, coached high school sports, and served as a scout for Centre.
 He joined numerous fraternal organizations, including the Freemasons, Shriners, Knights Templar, Forty and Eight, and Optimist International.